Visyond/website-hugo/site/content/solutions/what-if-analysis.md

       - text: >-
           Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
     descr: >-
-      Forget about version chaos.
-Track changes and scenarios, and collaborate on spreadsheets, analyses and dashboards in a secure environment connecting teams together.
+      Track assumptionsand scenarios, and collaborate on spreadsheets, analyses and dashboards in a secure environment connecting teams together.
     infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
     infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
     title: Control What Is Happening in Your Projects